redbullmaxstrength/theblockchainboy.github.io/_posts/1880-09-04-crack-dealers.markdown

 [Fake Coins](https://deadcoins.com/)

-We have hackers , fake coins, drugs, ICO fraud, bitconnect, bribery of governments and a massive frenzy of mother @%$#%$@#%  out to scam the public as fast and as hard as they can.
+We have fake coins, drugs, ICO fraud, bitconnect, bribery of governments and a massive frenzy of mother @%$#%$ out to scam the public as fast and as hard as they can.